 Vendor availability – While vendor price is often the most commonly measured metric, vendor availability is just as important.
 There’s no point in negotiating the best possible price on a certain item if it’s never in stock at your chosen vendor.

 The quality of products delivered is obviously a critical metric when it comes to supply chain relationships.
-The odd defective or damaged product can be forgiven, a consistent stream of them is going to put your business at risk.
+The odd defective or damaged product can be forgiven, a consistent stream of defective products is going to put your business at risk.

 - Supplier defect rate – Breaking down the quality metric into a supplier defect rate and the type of defect can give you a better idea of the overall trustworthiness of the supplier and whether they are able to meet certain targets, but not others.